 In February 2002, the Company entered into an agreement to resell equipment with Juniper Networks (IS), Inc., an entity affiliated with Juniper Networks, Inc. ("Juniper").
 Scott Kriens, one of the Company's directors, is both a director and an executive officer of Juniper.
 The Company plans to recognize revenue from this arrangement on a gross basis in accordance with Emerging Issue Task Force Issue No. 99-19, Recording Revenue as a Principal versus Net as an Agent.
-The Company acts as the principal in the transaction as the Company's customer services agreement identifies the Company as the party responsible for the fulfillment of product/ services to the Company has made minimum purchase commitments for equipment to various vendors.
-The Company has credit risk, as it is responsible for collecting the sales price from a determine the required equipment configuration.
+The Company acts as the principal in the transaction as the Company's customer services agreement identifies the Company as the party responsible for the fulfillment of product/ services to the Company's customers and has full pricing discretion.
+In the case of products sold under this agreement, the Company takes title to the products and bears the inventory risk at Company has made minimum purchase commitments for equipment to various vendors.
+The Company has credit risk, as it is responsible for collecting the sales price from a customer, but must pay the amount owed to its suppliers after the suppliers perform, regardless of whether the sales price is fully collected.
+In addition, the Company will often determine the required equipment configuration.
 The Company has purchased and resold equipment for \$1,805,000 under the agreement with Juniper.

 Convertible Secured Note Sold to Affiliated Company.
-In December 2002, i-STT Investments Pte Ltd, an affiliate of STT Communications, made a \$30.0 million investment in the Company through the purchase of a 14% convertible secured note with an initial term of five years.
+In December 2002, i-STT Investments Pte Ltd, an affiliate of STT Communications, made a \$30.0 million investment in the Company through the purchase of a

+14% convertible secured note with an initial term of five years.
 The interest on the convertible secured note is payable in kind in the form of additional convertible secured notes.
 The convertible secured note is secured by a first priority lien on certain of the Company's assets located in Asia and a second priority lien on all of the Company's other assets.
 In addition, the Company issued the following warrants to i-STT Investments in conjunction with the convertible secured note: